lynxthecat/cake-dual-ifb/README.md

 - firstly, determine the DSCPs associated with upload packets; and
 - secondly, apply those DSCPs to corresponding download packets associated with the same connection.

-This is achieved by: first, using nftables to set the DSCPs to the 'conntrack marks' on upload; and secondly, using tc-ctinfo to restore those stored DSCPs from the 'conntrack marks' on download.
+This is achieved by:

+- firstly, using nftables to set the DSCPs to the 'conntrack marks' on upload; and
+- secondly, using tc-ctinfo to restore those stored DSCPs from the 'conntrack marks' on download.

 This facilitates setting DSCPs not only by the router itself but also by LAN clients.
 As compared to relying upon port ranges and the like, setting DSCPs in LAN clients offers a robust way to set DSCPs at the application level.